The prevalence of FGM is highest in the North Western region

 Due to the large age-range of women included, the overall prevalence alone may not fully reflect the progress that has been made in recent years.
-Breaking down the most recent data by age group shows that membership of Sande, and thus prevalence of FGM, for women aged 45-49 is 66.1%, while for the youngest age group this has fallen to 26.4%.
-Despite the fact that a small proportion of women may be cut after the age of 15, the data suggests a trend towards lower prevalences among younger women.
+Breaking down the most recent data by age group shows that membership of Sande for women aged 45–49 is 66.1%, while for the youngest age group this has fallen to 26.4%.
+Despite the fact that a small proportion of women may be cut after the age of 15, the data suggests a trend towards lower prevalence among younger women.